All Is Well (2015 film): Critical reception

-The film received negative reviews.
+The film received mixed reviews following its release.
 Mihir Fadnavis, writing for the Hindustan Times, gave the film a rating of 1 out of 5, commenting that "there is no logic to All is Well, and even less comedy.
 I left the theatre without having laughed once."
 The Guardian gave the film 2 out of 5 stars, and said that the film "features mopey tunes, torturous exposition – and cuckoo sound effects to help underperforming gags on their way."
 Raja Sen, writing for Rediff, summarized it as a "lazy, idiotic film," and rated it 1 out of 5.
 Srijana Mitra Das of Times of India gave the film 3 stars of 5, praising the performances, but noting that the film seemed dated at times and lacked depth.
 Bollywood Hungama gave the film 3.5 out of 5, praising the performances of Abhishek and Asin.
-They further said that, "On the whole, ALL IS WELL is a family entertainer that will effortlessly charm you and gently carve a place in your heart."
+They further said, "On the whole, ALL IS WELL is a family entertainer that will effortlessly charm you and gently carve a place in your heart."